 The short term crop, coniferous forest, grass and shrub sites were all located in Europe and the models did not capture the range in O_3 dry deposition fluxes that were observed at these sites.
-However, the regional average observed flux over these sites $(7.9\,\mathrm{mmol\,m^{-2}\,s^{-1}})$ lies close to the range of the modelled fluxes $(5.8\pm2.1\,\mathrm{nmol\,m^{-2}\,s^{-1}})$ suggesting that there is no clear systematic bias in the modelled fluxes over this region.
+However, the regional average observed flux over these sites $(7.9 \, \text{nmol} \, \text{m}^{-2} \, \text{s}^{-1})$ lies close to the range of the modelled fluxes $(5.8 \pm 2.1 \, \text{nmol} \, \text{m}^{-2} \, \text{s}^{-1})$, suggesting that there is no clear systematic bias in the modelled fluxes over this region.

-It is likely that models are unable to capture the spatial variability in O_3 dry deposition at the European sites given the coarse grid resolution used here.
+It is likely that models are unable to capture the spatial variability in O3 dry deposition at the European sites given the coarse grid resolution used here.
 The measurement sites span a range of heterogeneous land cover types, including natural and semi-natural vegetation as well as agricultural and urban areas, within a relatively small geographical region.
-This heterogeneity is not captured in the OW11 land cover data set, which assigns a similar combination of coniferous tree, deciduous tree, grassland and agricultural/crop land to grid cells in the Western European region.
+This heterogeneity is not captured in the OW11 land cover data set, which assigns a similar combination of coniferous forest, deciduous forest, grassland and agricultural/crop land to grid cells in the western European region.
 There will be a similar lack of spatial resolution in the native land cover schemes in the models.

-The short time scales over which these measurements were made renders it difficult to assess how well the models capture the seasonality at these sites.
-Measurements at Castel Porziano (Mediterranean pseudosteppe) and Burriana (citrus orchard) covered two different months in different years.
-At Burriana the difference in O_3 dry deposition fluxes between May and July is small, in agreement with observations in the Californian citrus orchard.
-At the Castel Porziano site there is a much greater difference between O_3 dry deposition fluxes observed in May and June in the different years, probably representing meteorological differences over the relatively short observation periods.
+The short timescales over which these measurements were made renders it difficult to assess how well the models capture the seasonality at these sites.
+Measurements at Castel Porziano (Mediterranean pseudo-steppe) and Burriana (citrus orchard) covered two different months in different years.
+At Burriana the difference in O3 dry deposition fluxes between May and July is small, in agreement with observations in the Californian citrus orchard.
+At the Castel Porziano site there is a much greater difference between O3 dry deposition fluxes observed in May and June in the different years, probably representing meteorological differences over the relatively short observation periods.

-The comparison between these observations and the global scale models highlights the difficulty in comparing models with observations, especially in regions with very heterogeneous land cover such as Western Europe.
-This was also noted in the evaluation of the EMEP (Tuovinen et al., 2004, 2009) and AURUMS (Zhang et al., 2002) models.
-While a finer resolution global or regional-scale model may be able to capture the spatial variability in O3 dry deposition observed here, better diagnosis of land cover specific fluxes would be valuable to identify the key weaknesses in current model deposition schemes.
-Previous evaluations of the EMEP and AURUMS models suggests that soil moisture deficit and parameterization of non stomatal fluxes represent key uncertainties in the dry deposition schemes implemented in regional scale models and are likely to contribute to the discrepancies between modelled and measured fluxes observed in this study.
-In addition, near surface and in canopy chemistry of O3 (Chang et al., 2004; Wolfe et al., 2011) is not accounted for in the global scale models used in this study.
+The comparison between these observations and the global scale models highlights the difficulty in comparing models with observations, especially in regions with very heterogeneous land cover such as western Europe.
+This was also noted in the evaluation of the EMEP (Tuovinen et al., 2004, 2009) and AURAMS (Zhang et al., 2002) models.
+While a finer resolution global or regional scale model may be able to capture the spatial variability in O3 dry deposition observed here, better diagnosis of land cover specific fluxes would be valuable to identify the key weaknesses in current model deposition schemes.
+Previous evaluations of the EMEP and AURAMS models suggest that soil moisture deficit and parameterization of non-stomatal fluxes represent key uncertainties in the dry deposition schemes implemented in regional scale models and are likely to contribute to the discrepancies between modelled and measured fluxes observed in this study.
+In addition, near-surface and in-canopy chemistry of O3 (Chang et al., 2004; Wolfe et al., 2011) is not accounted for in the global scale models used in this study.
 These processes occur at small physical scales, but may contribute to differences between modelled and measured fluxes.
-Our comparison further highlights the need for spatially representative flux measurements over extended periods (ideally seasonal to annual periods) that are not greatly affected by the short-term variability in meteorology or vegetation properties.
+Our comparison further highlights the need for spatially representative flux measurements over extended periods (ideally seasonal to annual periods) that are not greatly affected by the short term variability in meteorology or vegetation properties.